OctopusDeploy/blog/blog/2020-11/octopus-release-2020-5/index.md

 ![Config as Code Update](branch-switcher.png)

-We originally wanted to launch the early access preview of our Config as Code feature this month (November 2020), but unfortuantely we're not ready for this.
-We underestimated how long some key components would take to build, but also because this feature is an especially tricky one to ship incrementally.
+We wanted to share a preview of our Config as Code feature in November 2020, but it’s not ready yet.
+We underestimated how long some of the core components would take to build, and this feature is an especially tricky one to ship incrementally.

-That said, we're making very good progress and we've completed some major parts of the overall feature set.
+Fortunately, we’re making excellent progress, and we’ve completed some significant parts of the overall feature.
-* Projects can be configured with a git repository.
+* You can configure projects to use a git repository.
 * You can switch branches in the Octopus Web Portal, viewing and editing the deployment process on different branches.
 * Changes can be committed, including adding a commit message.
-* The result is stored in git in a format based on HCL.
+* The resulting configuration is stored in git in a format based on HCL.
 * The branch can be specified when creating releases, selecting the version of the deployment process to use.
 This will eventually support selecting tags or commits also.

-So what’s left, you may ask?
-The short answer is “all the small things”.
-It turns out that relocating a chunk of Octopus from the database (where there’s a single version, indexes, foreign-keys, etc) and dropping it into a git repository (with text files and limitless branches), leaves a bunch of loose ends.
-Who would have guessed?
+What's outstanding?
+The short answer is a lot of small things.
+Shifting a chunk of Octopus from the database, which has a single version, indexes, foreign keys etc., to a git repository with text files and limitless branches, leaves a bunch of loose ends.

 Click the learn more link below to read more about the factors that have gone into designing and building our config as code support.
-We explicility call out several anti-patterns that we have intentionally avoided which contribute to the complexity of our implementation.
+We explicitly call out several anti-patterns that we have intentionally avoided.

 [Learn more](/blog/2020-11/shaping-config-as-code/index.md)